Found 28 movies, 0 TV shows, and 0 people

 A woman, Tome, is born to a lower class family in Japan in 1918.
 The title refers to an insect, repeating its mistakes, as in an infinite circle.
 Imamura, with this metaphor, introduces the life of Tome, who keeps trying to change her poor life.

-There is a war in the world between the men and the women.
-A young girl tries to escape this reality and comes to a hidden place where a strange unicorn lives with a family: sister, brother, many children and an old woman that never leaves her bed but stays in contact with the world through her radio.
+There is a global civil war between men and women.
+A teenage girl tries to escape this reality and arrives at a hidden place where a strange unicorn lives with a family: sister, brother, many children and an old, bedridden woman who stays in contact with the world through her radio.

 On holiday in the south of France, chic Parisian sophisticate Violette meets life-loving IT geek Jean-René.
 Against all odds, there’s a real chemistry between them and at the end of the summer, Jean-René wastes no time in joining his beloved in Paris.
 But there’s trouble in paradise, and a third party swiftly appears to shatter the couple’s idyll: Lolo, Violette’s ultra-possessive 19-year-old son, who is determined to get rid of his mother’s lover, whatever it takes…